CristeaTeodorAndrei/CubeSat/README.md

 - 0x05 - The OBC is undervoltage and the power supply should be verified.

 <br>
-If the TM's values are not nominal OBSW will repeat the test every 5 seconds.
+If the TM's values are not nominal OBSW will repeat the test every 5 seconds. <br>

 ### TMTC Format